hassanjrao/MadLibs/README.md

 # MadLibsGame
-MadLibs is game developed in C#.
+MadLibs is a game developed in C#.